pubnub/pubnub-mcp-server/resources/sdk_docs/swift_files.md

 23}
 ```

-#### Failure

-An Error describing the failure.

 ### Sample code

 ```
-1

 ```

 ## Get file URL

-Generate a URL to download a file from the channel.
+Generate a URL to download a file from the target channel.

 ### Method(s)